 How Much Do Pugs Shed?

-1lilgrumble [HIGH]: “I’m so glad to hear I’m not the only one dealing with this!!
+2. lilgrumble says High: “I’m so glad to hear I’m not the only one dealing with this!!
 I have 3 pugs; fawn, black and apricot.
 My fawn male Pug sheds the worst by far and I literally have pug hair tumbleweeds rolling across my floors at all times.”

-How to Deal With Pug Shedding
+How to Deal With a Pug’s Shedding

 Many Pug owners will give you all kinds of suggestions to dealing with shedding in Pugs.
 However, we’ve asked the owners and found the most frequently suggested advice to potential new owners.

 This one is really important.
 Unless you want your house to be furry all over, daily brushing is the only way to keep your Pug’s fur in check.